Mariah May: All Elite Wrestling (2023–2025)

 On 8 November 2023 edition of Dynamite, May was announced as the newest signing to All Elite Wrestling (AEW).
 May was introduced in a segment by RJ City as a superfan of AEW Women's World Champion "Timeless" Toni Storm, establishing her as a heel.
 In the following months, Storm adopted May as an "understudy" and protégé.
 On 3 January 2024 episode of Dynamite, May made her AEW in-ring debut, defeating Queen Aminata.
 After the match, May was confronted by the debuting Deonna Purrazzo.
-At Revolution, May adopted Storm's previous "Rockstar" persona, including wearing Storm's old ring attire and entrance music, and would begin wrestling matches on Dynamite and Collision in this persona as a tribute to her mentor Storm.
+At Revolution, May adopted Storm's previous "Rockstar" persona, including wearing Storm's old ring attire and entrance music, and wrestling matches on Dynamite and Collision in this persona as a tribute to Storm, who was her mentor.
 At Supercard of Honor: Zero Hour, May made her Ring of Honor (ROH) debut, defeating Momo Kohgo.
 On 11 April episode of Dynamite, May defeated Anna Jay.
 Afterwards, she was saved by her former Stardom tag partner Mina Shirakawa, who shared a kiss and champagne, teasing a romantic storyline between the two.
-May would later reveal that the Shirakawa and herself were told they could not display romantic affection by AEW agents.
-Later down the line, May would quietly turn babyface along with Storm.
 In the weeks leading up to Forbidden Door, May was the centre of a love triangle storyline, which saw her torn between supporting Storm and Shirakawa, who was Storm's title challenger at the event.
 May ultimately remained neutral as the two competed for her affection.
 After Storm defeated Shirakawa at Forbidden Door on 30 June, May resolved the conflict with a three-way kiss.

-May (right) defeated Toni Storm (left) to win the AEW Women's World Championship at All In in August 2024.
+May after winning the AEW Women's World Championship at All In in August 2024.